AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 thumbnail_ext: gif
 ---

-I'm always looking for ways to improve my site's user experience without toppling the precarious house of cards that is cross-browser compatibility (Internet Explorer be damned).

-And one thing that recently drew my attention is the fact that many of my tutorials require copy-pasting code, especially for anything that's not too important to type out by hand (like CSS or terminal commands).
+I'm always looking for ways to improve my site's user experience without toppling the precarious house of cards that is cross-browser compatibility.
+And one thing that recently drew my attention is the fact that many of my tutorials require copy-pasting code, especially for anything that's not too important to type out by hand (e.g., terminal commands).

 You're working with Jekyll, so you're probably using Markdown code blocks like this: